 If you have a charcoal cast iron grill, it should be completely cool and all of the charcoal embers and ashes should be safely removed.

 For gas grills, if you are cleaning the entire grill, disconnect the gas line for safer cleaning.

 Start With the Grates

 Remove the cooking grates and place them on the tarp.
-Use a nylon stiff-bristled brush to brush away stuck-on food.
-If something is really burned-on, use a plastic scraper to loosen the food.
+Use a nylon stiff-bristled brush or nylon scrubber to brush away stuck-on food.
+If something is burned-on, use a plastic scraper to loosen the food.

-Dip the brush or a nylon scrubber into the water and detergent solution and clean the grates.
+Dip the brush or scrubber into the water and detergent solution and clean the grates.
 Finish by rinsing with plain hot water and use an old cloth to dry the grates completely.
-Set aside.
+Set them aside.